 See how Taylor has helped businesses, large and small.

 In 2011, a collection of Dunkin’ franchisees throughout New Jersey and New York decided to buy energy in a group format, just as they purchase other commodities.
-Taylor presented our group aggregation model which is based on deep market expertise, state-of-the-art technology, optimal timing and competitive supplier bidding.
+Taylor presented our group aggregation model which is based on deep market expertise, state-of-the-art technology, optimal timing, and competitive supplier bidding.
+The franchisees were impressed by this model and joined with Taylor.

 Over a six-year period, Taylor has expanded within the Dunkin’ network to a dozen deregulated states and thousands of stores for the procurement of electric and natural gas.
 Each region operates with little franchisee involvement, other than final decision making, and Taylor does the heavy lifting.